 Approved pathways for producing sustainable aviation fuel so far

-Regular sustainable aviation fuel (SAF) supply is currently available at Oslo, Los Angeles, Stockholm and Bergen airports.
-Brisbane and Geneva airports have announced they will join them in the next year.
+Regular sustainable aviation fuel (SAF) supply is currently available at Brisbane, Oslo, Los Angeles, Stockholm and Bergen airports.

 While the use of sustainable aviation fuel is still relatively low compared to traditional jet fuel, a number of airlines have shown real leadership in driving the use of SAF forward by signing significant forward purchase agreements.
 These do not include the many airlines that have undertaken one-off or multiple SAF flights.
 This page has a list of all those special passenger flights from 2011 when the fuel was certified for commercial use.